robusta-dev/robusta/README.md

 Robusta automates everything that happens after you deploy your application.

+You can use any of our builtin actions, or easily add your own.

 ## Examples
 You can monitor crashing pods and send their logs to Slack: